BonnierNews/zombieland/README.md

 ### Tallahassee

-- [ ] Request function may be too primitive.
+- [x] Request function may be too primitive.
 - [ ] Use node `fetch` / `Response` (blocked by incompatibility with `nock`, used by `ReverseProxy`)
+  - [x] Basic use of Fetch API
+  - [ ] Stable version of Nock
+  - [ ] Bug with accurate forwarding of request cookie
+  - [ ] Bug with redirects and POST requests
 - [ ] In-page navigation (clicking links etc.)
 - [ ] Reloading page
 - [ ] Unload browser and all its active jsdom instances